-LUMINAIRE LAMP CONTROLS Α Surface mounted linear strip 2', 3', and 4' linear fluorescent T8 lamps, 3000K color temperature, 80 CRI+ Control ambient and task lighting separately.
-A ALT Ceiling mounted luminaire Compact or linear fluorescent lamps, 3000K color temperature, 80 CRI+ Control ambient and task lighting separately. В Surface mounted undercabinet tasklight 2', 3', and 4' linear fluorescent T8 lamps, 3000K color temperature, 80 CRI+ Control ambient and task lighting separately.
-Consider dimming control. В Surface mounted linear or LED, 3000K color temperature, 80 Control ambient and task ALT surface/recessed puck.
-CRI+ lighting separately.
+LUMINAIRE LIGHT SOURCE CONTROLS Α Surface mounted linear strip. \2\/2/Linear fluorescent T8 light sources\2\./2/ Control ambient and task lighting separately.
+A ALT Ceiling mounted luminaire.
+Compact or linear fluorescent \2\ or LED/2/ light sources\2\./2/ Control ambient and task lighting separately. В Surface mounted undercabinet tasklight.
+V2\/2/ Linear fluorescent T8 V2\ or LED /2/ light sources\2\./2/ Control ambient and task lighting separately.
+Consider dimming control.
+B ALT Surface mounted linear or surface/recessed puck. \\\2\LED./2\ Control ambient and task lighting separately.
 Consider dimming control.

-Color Appearance and Contrast: In kitchens, the color appearance of food is very important.
-Kitchens are also the gathering places for friends and family, so good color appearance and realistic contrast should be achieved.
+- Color Appearance and Contrast: In kitchens, the color appearance of food is very important.
+Kitchens are also the gathering places for friends and family, so good color appearance and realistic contrast should be achieved. - Direct Glare: During food preparation or conversation, direct glare can become an irritant.
+Using indirect ambient lighting and under-counter task lighting can greatly reduce the direct glare.

-- Direct Glare: During food preparation or conversation, direct glare can become an irritant.
-Using indirect ambient lighting and under-counter task lighting can greatly reduce the direct glare. - Reflected Glare: If lighting is improperly placed directly in front of the cook, reading recipes and preparing food can be a challenge.
+- Reflected Glare: If lighting is improperly placed directly in front of the cook, reading recipes and preparing food can be a challenge.
 Minimize reflected glare with proper lighting equipment locations. - Source/Task Geometry: Overhead ambient lighting and under-counter task lighting will minimize confusing shadows.
 Locate luminaires so that shadows are minimized and the light is where it is needed. - Horizontal and Vertical Illuminance: In order to prepare food, read recipes and communicate with friends and family, adequate lighting levels need to be provided.
 Dimming the lighting can not only save energy, but give flexibility to the occupant. - Target Horizontal Illuminance (± 10%): 300 lux (30 fc) average.